-Facility Description Languages Enterprise Architect supports code generation in each of these languages: Action Script C C# (for .NET 1.1, .NET 2.0 and .NET 4.0) C++ (standard, plus .NET managed C++ extensions) Delphi Java (including Java 1.5, Aspects and Generics) PHP Python Visual Basic Visual Basic .NET Elements Code is generated from Class or Interface model elements, so you must create the required Class and Interface elements to generate from.
+Languages Enterprise Architect supports code generation in each of these software languages: Action Script Ada ArcGIS C C# (for .NET 1.1, .NET 2.0 and .NET 4.0) C++ (standard, plus .NET managed C++ extensions) Delphi Java (including Java 1.5, Aspects and Generics) JavaScript MFQL MySql PHP Python Teradata SQL Visual Basic .NET WorkFlowScript You can also generate Hardware Definition Language code in these languages:

+VHDL Verilog SystemC Elements Code is generated from Class or Interface model elements, so you must create the required Class and Interface elements to generate from.
+All other types of element to contribute to the code (such as StateMachines or Activities) must be child elements of a Class.
 Add attributes (which become variables) and operations (which become methods).
+Constraints and Receptions are also supported in the code.
 Settings Before you generate code, you should ensure the default settings for code generation match your requirements; set up the defaults to match your required language and preferences.
 Preferences that you can define include default constructors and destructors, methods for interfaces and the Unicode options for created languages.
 Languages such as Java support 'namespaces' and can be configured to specify a namespace root.
 In addition to the default settings for generating code, Enterprise Architect facilitates setting specific generation options for each of the supported languages.
 Code Template Framework The Code Template Framework (CTF) enables you to customize the way Enterprise Architect generates source code and also enables generation of languages that are not specifically supported by Enterprise Architect.
 Local Paths Local path names enable you to substitute tags for directory names.
-Behavioral Code You can also generate code from three UML behavioral modeling paradigms: StateMachine diagrams (SW &amp; HW) Interaction (Sequence) diagrams (SW) Activity diagrams (SW) Live Code Generation On the 'Code > Configure > Options' drop-down menu, you have the option to update your source code instantly as you make changes to your model.
+Behavioral Code You can also generate software code from three UML behavioral modeling paradigms: Interaction (Sequence) diagrams Activity diagrams StateMachine diagrams (using Legacy State Machine Templates in the code generation operations under 'Tasks') StateMachine diagrams (using an Executable State Machine Artifact) Live Code Generation On the 'Develop > Preferences > Options' drop-down menu, you have the option to update your source code instantly as you make changes to your model.
 Tasks When you generate code, you perform one or more of these tasks: Generate a Single Class Generate a Group of Classes Generate a Package Update Package Contents